Necessity is the Sister of invention.

 "We continued to drop off samples to professionals throughout Southern California.
 We sent them out for trials at educational facilities, nursing homes, hospitals, to the parents of special needs children we connected with, and showed our product at local disability expos."

 "The response we received was profound.
 Each therapist and parent we showed our EZs to instantly recognized the value of our innovation and wondered why this hadn't been invented before.
 We began getting requests and invitations from all over the country to send more samples, and to demonstrate our product to the therapists, nurses, and teachers on staff at hospitals, schools, and sports facilities."

 "What very simply started as a way to help people with arthritis like my sisters and I have, quickly evolved into so much more.
-With two Patents, design and utility, a trademarks and copyright our product is becomeing a staple in hospitals, therapy, and pediatric centers.
-We've found that our EazyHolds have become invaluable for those with cerebral palsy, Parkinson's disease, Rett syndrome, stroke, limb loss and other conditions that limit a person’s grip.
+With two Patents, design and utility, trademarks, and copyright, our product is becoming a staple in hospitals, therapy, and pediatric centers.
+We've found that our EazyHolds have become invaluable for those with cerebral palsy, Parkinson's disease, Rett syndrome, stroke, limb loss, and other conditions that limit a person’s grip.
 Our little straps, born out of necessity, are quickly becoming the standard of quality care.